jacobvsdanniel/tf_rnn/README.md

 ### 2. Get the load data helpers

-They are provided to us by Jheng-Long Wu (jlwu@iis.sinica.edu.tw).
+The "external/" directory contains libraries that reads the CoNLL-2012 format of OntoNotes (Provided by Jheng-Long Wu, jlwu@iis.sinica.edu.tw).
+They in turn use libraries from https://github.com/canasai/mps.
+Download missing files from that repository  when import errors occur.

-Import them in ontonotes.py
+Set custom path and import them in ontonotes.py
 ```python
 sys.path.append("/home/danniel/Desktop/CONLL2012-intern")
 from load_conll import load_data